KennethTrecy/web_template/README.md

 ## Notes
 It is optional to attribute this repository in other template/projects.

+### Want to contribute?
+Read [contributing guide] for different ways to contribute in the project.

 ### How this name came up
 - Orig = ORIGin.
 Where the other projects would start.
 - Gen = GENeral.
 It is for general purpose.